fagiolini/fagiolini.github.io/_posts/2021-01-22-lentil-lasagna.md

 ---
 ### for the lentil ragù

+0. if you want to make the cooking faster, or if you are using big lentils, soak them in advance for at least 5 hours.

 1. mince the onions, the carrot and the celery. to make it faster, we used a blender.

 2. sauté them in a big pot with some extra-virgin olive oil.

 3. pour the lentil and sauté for a couple of minutes.

-4. add the red wine and let it evaporate.
+4. add the red wine and let it cook out. the wine really gives a special touch to your ragù, but if you don't have it, feel free to skip this step.

-5. add the tomato sauce with a glass of water, a teaspoon of salt and pepper to your taste. cover and let it cook until the lentils soften - 30 minutes at least. while the ragù cooks, prepare the besciamelle.
+5. add the tomato sauce with a glass of water, a teaspoon of salt and pepper to your taste. cover and let it cook at low heat until the lentils soften - 30 minutes at least. while the ragù cooks, prepare the besciamelle.

 ### for the besciamelle